volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

 ---
-title: How To Mock Date/Moment in Jest?
+title: How To Mock Date/Moment In Jest?
 tag:
   - React
+promote: false
 metaDescription: "Learn how to mock the current date in Jest.
 Mock moment/Date objects in tests to make your tests reliable.
 See practical examples of mocking the current date in Jest. "